redhat-developer/openshift-vsts/docs/getting-started.md

 <img align="left" width="32" height="32" src="../images/lightbulb.png">
 It is possible to use variables defined in the agent.
-For example, to reference a variable `MY_VAR` defined in the pipeline configuration, you can use ${MY_VAR} as property value.
+For example, to reference a variable MY_VAR defined in the pipeline configuration, you can use ${MY_VAR} as the property value.